Precompiled packages (Docker)

 Is there any performance degradation when running via Docker?

-Docker should run as fast as natively compiled code.
-On Windows and Mac OS X there may be a slight performance penalty associated with I/O.
+On Linux it should run as quickly as natively hosted code.
+On Windows and OSX there is a slight performance penalty, largely related to I/O.

 How do I check if the OpenFOAM image has been downloaded correctly?

 $ docker images

 REPOSITORY TAG IMAGE ID CREATED SIZE opencfd/openfoam2112-run latest xxxxxxxxxxxx N days ago 640MB opencfd/openfoam2112-dev latest xxxxxxxxxxxx N days ago 1.38GB ...

 If you receive an error message about not being able to contact the Docker daemon check that the Docker daemon is started at boot time and that the user account is in the docker group (see output from

 I prefer to use podman instead of docker